 ARCH 0402.
 Muslims, Jews and Christians in Medieval Iberia (HIAA 0460).

 ARCH 0405.
 State of Siege!
 Walls and Fortifications in the Greek and Roman World.

 Warfare was endemic in the ancient world, and walls were therefore ubiquitous.
 This course will examine the most spectacular fortifications of the Graeco-Roman world, from Bronze Age citadels in Greece to the Roman frontiers.
 We will learn how to build walls and fortresses, how to defend them, and how to breach them by studying some of the best walls and famous sieges of Antiquity.
 Enrollment limited to 50.

 ARCH 0407.
-Hadrian’s Wall: Archaeological Skills, Methods, and History on the Northern Roman Frontier.
+Hadrian's Wall: Soldiers and Civilians on Rome's Northern Frontier.